Learn

 To access your super at your preservation age, you need to retire or start a transition to retirement income stream.
 This is where you receive regular payments from your super fund while still working.

 Chances are, you’ve set a goal to reach financial independence and retire early .
 When it comes to super, that can be easier said than done.
-There are tight restrictions on super withdrawals but a few reasons you can get it in your hands sooner :
+There are tight restrictions on super withdrawals but a few reasons you can get access to your super early :

 • On compassionate grounds (e.g. you need to pay for medical treatment)